Dispositif/soren-twine-macros/README.md

 Browsers are smart.
 You can write preload for the same image on 50 passages, the image will be downloaded only once.
 No performance issue.
 Same with audio caching using SC `<<audiocache>>`.

-In "StoryInit" I only `<<preload>>` the images displayed on the Start screen : this minimizes the game's loading time.
+In "StoryInit" I only `<<preload>>` the images displayed on the Start screen : this minimizes the game startup loading time.

 ```javascript
 // Preload images inside any passage